jaspereb/Retinanet-Tutorial/README.md

 ![Image](assets/Rename.png)

 Make sure the settings at the bottom are as shown, then click Rename Files.
 If you add data in future, increase the Batch#_ number and you can just copy the new files into the VOC folders.
+Now close thunar.

 Once the JPG files are renamed we can set up the final VOC folder structure and move them into it using